vanilla/docs/content/developer/theming/themevisibility.md

 menu:
   developer:
     parent: theming
-    weight: 60
+    weight: 80
 aliases:
 - /theming/visibility
 ---

 {{% cloudfeature %}}

+If you've got [Vanilla Cloud](http://vanillaforums.com), custom themes will be hidden by default.
+This is to ensure custom themes are only visible to their respective owners.

-In order of importance, here are the rules for a theme to be visible:
+**In order of importance**, here are the rules for a theme to be visible:

 ## Method 1: